 Last year, for my second anniversary, I shared a recipe for dark chocolate mint truffles.
-Chocolate mint is just my thing (doughnuts, too!), as any of my friends or family members will tell you (have you seen my vegan peppermint patties recipe or my chocolate peppermint bark recipe yet?!).
+Chocolate mint is just my thing (doughnuts, too!), as any of my friends or family members will tell you (have you seen my chocolate peppermint cupcakes, vegan peppermint patties, thin mint Cookies, peppermint mocha, or my chocolate peppermint bark recipes yet?!).

 This was the year I finally caved and bought a doughnut pan (this is the one I bought (Amazon Link) and I highly recommend it for many reasons!) and as I've mentioned before, I don't know why I waited so long.